ross4545/EmployeeHierarchyProject/README.md

 # EmployeeHierarchyProject
-A small Prototype for Managing employeees in an organization
+A small Prototype project for Managing employeees in an organization